 I thought to myself, ‘Who else has better data on the real estate market than REalyse?
 And who would be better placed to determine what, if any, relationship exists?’

-I looked at established real estate companies, breaking it down by three segments – those building properties, those benefiting from the buying, selling and letting of properties, and those associated with the transaction process.
+I looked at established real estate companies, breaking them down by three segments: those companies building properties; those benefiting from the buying, selling and letting of properties; and, those associated with the transaction process.
 The outcome was the below:

 Benefactor of buying, selling and letting of property

 It became clear that some of these companies couldn’t be included in the research.
-Savills, for example, couldn’t because separating the influence of the UK market from international activities on its Profit and Loss statement was too involved for a top-level study.
-Countrywide would also have to be discounted, with its recent profit warnings appearing to be the result of poor management, rather than issues with the overall market.
+Savills, for example, doesn’t fit with the research because separating the influence of the UK market from international activities on its Profit and Loss statement was too involved for a top-level study.
+Countrywide would also have to be discounted, with its profits having fallen by as much as 50% in 2018, which are apparently the result of poor management, rather than issues with the overall market.

 When it came to selecting the data (1) for the study, I started with the £/sqft values from West London, Liverpool and South East London, and looked at the correlations between prices and returns.

 The chart below shows the monthly correlations in price (not returns) of each of the different shares, and the postcode areas of South East London (SE), Liverpool (L) and West London (W).